Leave us a message...

-OpenTherm is the name given to a form of communication of information between modulating (condensing) central heating appliances and room thermostats.
-The OpenTherm protocol sets the rules as to how the appliance and room thermostat should communicate with each other.
+OpenTherm is a point-to-point communication system and connects gas central heating (condensing) boilers with room thermostats.
+The OpenTherm 'protocol' sets the rules on how the boiler and the room thermostat communicate with each other.

-OpenTherm cannot work with mains voltage.
-This is because OpenTherm room thermostats don’t have switches within them; instead they have a sensor that sends a variable signal, which is received in the boiler.
-There it can be acted upon to make the boiler operate efficiently.
-Therefore OpenTherm controls can’t work with traditional (non OpenTherm) boilers.
+OpenTherm cannot work with 230v switched boilers and non-condensing boilers.
+This is because OpenTherm room thermostats don’t have switches within them; instead they use the sensor in the thermostat that sends a variable demand signal along a digital BUS cable, which is received in the boiler.
+Therefore, OpenTherm controls can’t work with traditional (non-OpenTherm) boilers.